dolittle/Dolittle.com/hugo/content/employee/vidar.md

 ---
-name: Einar
+name: Vidar Aune Westrum
-position: CTO
+position: Design Lead
 description: >-
-  23 years of enterprise software development.
-One of Microsoft highest rewarded cloud architects globally.
-Main developer of Dolittle open source platform.
+  13 years of experience with enterprise web solutions with both internal and external users as the target.
+UX and UI as the main focus.
-photo: /images/uploads/einar.jpg
+photo: /images/uploads/vidar.jpg
-publishdate: 2017-12-29T14:00:22.371Z
+publishdate: 2018-01-01T14:00:22.371Z
 some:
-  github: einari
+  github: ''
-  linkedin: einari
+  linkedin: vidar-aune-westrum
-  twitter: einari
+  twitter: virrum
 draft: false
 ---